AndersKrogh/abwt/README.md

 # abwt

-This reposetory contains C programs to construct a Burrows-Wheler index and FM index of a database of bilogical sequences.
+This reposetory contains C programs to construct a Burrows-Wheler index and FM index of a database of biological sequences.
 Any (small) alphabet can be used.
+Includes a couple of simple programs using it.

 ### License